Transit district

 A transit district or transit authority is a government agency or a public-benefit corporation created for the purpose of providing public transportation within a specific region.

-A transit district may operate bus, rail or other types of transport including ferry service, or may operate other facilities.
-In some cases, the transit district may be part of a larger organization such as a state Department of Transportation.
+A transit district may operate bus, rail, ferry services, or other types of transport.
+In some cases, the transit district may be part of a larger organization, such as a state or provincial department of transportation.